nitesis/tracking-body/README.md

 - PyOpenGL: For rendering graphics and working with OpenGL in Python.
 - glfw: For managing OpenGL contexts, windows, and events for rendering visuals.
 For managing Syphon server visuals.

+Processing 4 needs oscP5 and Syphon libraries.
+- To run Syphon in Processing 4, you need the Processing 4 for Intel (x64) based instead of Apple Silicon.

 ## Usage

 1. MediaPipe Keypoints with OSC